-182.9m Research Vessel REV Begins Journey to Norway
+182.9m Research Vessel REV to Complete Construction at Lloyd Werft

 by Miranda Blazeby

-The 182.9 metre record breaking research expedition vessel REV has now begun its journey to Brattvåg in Norway.
+The 182.9 metre record breaking research expedition vessel REV will complete construction at the German yard Lloyd Werft, it has been announced.

 It comes after REV hit the water on Saturday August 24 at the Fincantieri/ Vard Holdings yard in Tulcea, Romania.
 It is estimated for late 2020/ early 2021 completion.